-The auction shall consist of two rounds for each property through a Dutch auction system.
+The auction consists of two rounds for each property through a Dutch Auction System.
+The auction will take place by raising bids (bij opbod) and by decreasing bids (bij afmijning) in one session.

-The first round (opbod ; raising bids) shall take place by raising bids of USD 1,000 or an amount higher as confirmed by the bidder, which session will be concluded when the highest bid has been confirmed.
-If the reserve price established by the seller of a certain property has been set at USD 300,000, all bids during the first round shall start from this amount and end at the highest bid, for instance at USD 330,000.
+The first round (opbod ; raising bids) shall take place by raising bids from a pre-determined reserve price, which session will be concluded when the highest bid has been confirmed.
+For example, if the reserve price established by the seller of a certain property has been set at USD 300.000,-- all bids during the first round shall start from this amount and end at the highest bid, for instance at USD 330.000,--.
 After asking the potential buyers for three successive times if anybody wants to bid higher and no such higher bid has been placed, the civil law notary will close the first round.

 The bidder who has placed the highest bid in the first round, can still bid in the second round.
 Please note as well that if no bids are made in the first round, the civil law notary will not proceed to a second round of bidding but instead close the auction without the property being sold.